uesleibros/wasabi/docs/ERRORS.md

 | 0x80090326 | SEC_E_ILLEGAL_MESSAGE | Received message is corrupted or unexpected |
 | 0x00090312 | SEC_I_CONTINUE_NEEDED | Handshake needs more data (internal, handled by Wasabi) |
 | 0x00090321 | SEC_I_RENEGOTIATE | Server requested TLS renegotiation (now handled as `ERR_TLS_RENEGOTIATE`) |

+> [!NOTE]
+> Errors that occur inside **registered extensions** (middleware, protocol handler, or compression handler) are not automatically propagated to the `WasabiError` system.
+Each extension is responsible for its own error handling.
+The engine itself only reports errors from its own internal operations.

+> [!NOTE]
+> In MQTT operations, protocol-level errors (e.g., CONNACK with non‑zero return code) are returned as human‑readable strings through `MqttReceive`, such as `[CONNACK_ERROR] Code=5 | Erro: Not authorized`.
+These are not reflected in the `WasabiError` enumeration.